 About Shawna’s question.
 Me, too–I’ve been hypothyroid AND I drink green smoothies daily.
 But in my case, it’s been 17 years, not 3.
 My thyroid was all but destroyed because of nuclear fallout at the Nevada test site in the late 60′s when I was a baby, drinking highly radioactive milk from cows who ate the radioactive fallout on the grass even hundreds of miles away.

-The rest of my answer on this topic (too long for the blog) can be found HERE.
+Read the rest of my answer on the topic of goitrogens and thyroid (too long for the blog).
 Or just come back every day, and I’ll post the rest in installments…..the next two days I have cool 3-min. videos for you!